bri-ne/ConflictMinerals_SECsearch/README.md

 # ConflictMinerals_SECsearch
-Use this tool to investigate corporations' use of conflict minerals by searching SEC Specialized Disclosures
+Use this tool to investigate corporations' use of conflict minerals and what, if any, responsibility measures are being applied by searching SEC Specialized Disclosures.

+This tool was built in support of transparency and worker power.
+Learn more about the use case: [Chip Workers 4 Responsible Mining](https://www.cw4rm.org/).
+Working jointly with a member of the semiconductor industry, this tool was built as a wrapper for the SEC's [EDGAR Full Text Search API](https://sec-api.io/docs/full-text-search-api).
+By running the workflow, you will receive a csv with the minerals and responsibility partners listed in a corporation's Specialized Disclosure.

+This tool support efforts by member organizations to eliminate human rights abuses and environmental damage associated with upstream actors in the semiconductor supply chain, by first answering the following two questions:

+* Does my company use conflict minerals in our products?
+* What is my company doing to ensure equitable treatment for mining communities?

 ## Quick Start